microsoft/vscode-extension-samples/semantic-tokens-sample/README.md

 This is an extension sample showing a very simple semantic tokens provider.
 This semantic tokens provider always returns all the tokens in a file.

+For more background on semantic highlighting read [here](https://github.com/microsoft/vscode/wiki/Semantic-Highlighting-Overview)

 ![Screenshot](demo.png)

 ## How to run